zwang695/alexa-skills-list/skills/B01DMUFDOW/README.md

 Example Interaction:

-User: ?Alexa, open Boston T. Time?
+User: “Alexa, open Boston T. Time”

-Alexa : ?Welcome to the Boston T-time app Please tell me your stop I D, and route number For example my stop ID is one four one nine and route number is sixty nine?.
+Alexa : “Welcome to the Boston T-time app Please tell me your stop I D, and route number For example my stop ID is one four one nine and route number is sixty nine”.

-User: ?my stop id is one four one nine and bus number is sixty nine?.
+User: “my stop id is one four one nine and bus number is sixty nine”.

-Alexa: ?The next bus 69 bus towards Harvard, will arrive in 5 minutes".
+Alexa: “The next bus 69 bus towards Harvard, will arrive in 5 minutes".

 ***